CHENGBO97/Creative-Portfolio/Unity Games/README.md

 # [Eye of The Universe](https://chengbo.itch.io/ff-week6)

 This is an eye made up of multi-colored mountains sitting in the universe.
 When food falls from the sky, points are added to everything except cheese!!
 Players will advance when they reach enough points.
+[Watch it on YouTube](https://youtu.be/YzfUutAyq5w), [Play it on itch.io](https://chengbo.itch.io/ff-week6).

 **🖱 Use the MOUSE to look around**